Brodsky Quartet

-The Brodsky Quartet is a British string quartet, formed in Middlesbrough, North Yorkshire, in 1972 as the "Cleveland Quartet", and subsequently named for Russian violinist Adolph Brodsky.
-Ian Belton and Jacqueline Thomas are original members, though Paul Cassidy remains a long-standing member, joining in 1982.
+The Brodsky Quartet is a British string quartet active in since 1972.
+The ensemble primarily performs and records classical music though they have also commissioned works by contemporary composers and collaborated with music performers in a wide range of genre.

+Repertoire

-In addition to performing and recording classical music, and in particular the string quartet repertoire of Haydn, Beethoven, Schubert, Bartók, Zemlinsky, Brahms, Debussy, Ravel and Shostakovich, they have collaborated with such rock and pop figures as Björk, Elvis Costello, Sting, Katie Noonan and Paul McCartney.
+The ensemble's classical repertoire include works by Haydn, Beethoven, Schubert, Bartók, Zemlinsky, Brahms, Debussy, Ravel and Shostakovich.

+They have collaborated with such rock and pop figures as Björk, Elvis Costello, Sting, Katie Noonan and Paul McCartney.
 With Elvis Costello they co-wrote the Juliet Letters, released and toured in 1993.
 They perform the "Strings" on Björk's Family Tree box set.
 This material mostly comes from concerts Björk and the Brodsky gave at London's Union Chapel in December 1999.

 The Quartet has commissioned many contemporary composers including Errolynn Wallen, Isidora Zebeljan, Elena Virsova, Andrea Tarodi, Theo Verbey, Javier Alvarez, John Tavener, Andrew Ford, Julian Nott and George Grundmann, and championed new work from composers such as Mario Lavista, Osvaldo Golijov and Peter Sculthorpe.

-The quartet has performed standing up since 1992.
-Jacqueline Thomas sits on a podium, bringing her to the same head height as her colleagues, but sometimes also stands, using a small stool under her left foot, so that the instrument can rest against her bent knee.